kairex/kairex-api-docs/README.md

 To use our account API, it is required to provide your API key, a nonce and a signature in your request header.

-**X-KAIREX-APIKEY** : It is your API key value and you can get an API key and secret key as a pair from kairex.com.
+**X-KAIREX-APIKEY** : Your API key value.
+You can get a pair of an API key and secret key from kairex.com.

-**X-KAIREX-NONCE** : It is an integer number which must be with your every request and must be increasing.
+**X-KAIREX-NONCE** : An integer number which must be incremented with your every request.
 We generally use unix time as a nonce.

-**X-KAIREX-SIGNATURE** : You can make a signature with your secret key, API key and a nonce.
-Signature is a HMAC-SHA256 encoded message containing a nonce and your API key.
+**X-KAIREX-SIGNATURE** : A signature which you make with your secret key, API key and a nonce.
+This is an HMAC-SHA256 encoded message containing a nonce and your API key.

 For more details, please refer to the following samples.